Remarks on MAMI's recent determination of $B_{\Lambda}({_{\Lambda}^3}{\rm H})$: 7 He weak decays

 For ${^7}$Li, apart from its (3/2)$^-_{\rm g.s.}$ level we also consider the particle-stable $(1/2)^-$ first excited level at $E_{\rm x}=0.478$~MeV.
 These two lowest ${^7}$Li bound states form to a good approximation a ${^2}P$ LS doublet.
 The next LS doublet, ${^2}F$, consists of a (7/2)$^-$ level at $E_{\rm x}$=4.652~MeV and a (5/2)$^-$ level at $E_{\rm x}$=6.604~MeV.
 Both are particle-unstable, but only the (7/2)$^-$ level is perhaps sufficiently narrow ($\Gamma$=69~keV~\cite{TUNL}) to be considered here.

 Several pion-momentum $p_{\pi^-}$ values expected in \lamb{7}{He}$\to\pi^- + {^7}{\rm Li}$ weak decays of both \lamb{7}{He} (1/2)$^+_{\rm g.s.}$ and (5/2$^+,E_{\rm x}=1.90\pm 0.23$~MeV) levels, assuming the latter is isomeric, are listed in Table~\ref{tab:p(pi)}.
 For ${^7}{\rm Li}$ final states we consider the three lowest levels, including the (7/2$^-,E_{\rm x}=4.652$~MeV) level mentioned above.
-Input hypernuclear masses were evaluated using binding energies $B_{\Lambda}$(\lamb{7}{He}), including uncertainties, in two ways.
-In the first one we use $B_{\Lambda}$(\lamb{7}{He})=5.55$\pm$0.15~MeV from the most recent JLab ${^7{\rm Li}}(e,e'K^+)$\lamb{7}{He} electroproduction experiment~\cite{Gogami16}.
+Input hypernuclear masses were evaluated using binding energies $B_{\Lambda}$(\lamb{7}{He}), including uncertainties, from the most recent JLab ${^7{\rm Li}}(e,e'K^+)$\lamb{7}{He} electroproduction experiment \cite{Gogami16}.
 The resulting $p_{\pi^-}$ values are listed in the third column.
-One such value, $p_{\pi^-}$=114.24$\pm$0.24~MeV/c for \lamb{7}{He}(1/2$^+_{\rm g.s.})\to\pi^-+{^7}$Li(1/2$^-,E_{\rm x}=0.478$~MeV), is quite close to the $p_{\pi^-}$=113.79$\pm$0.11~MeV/c sharp line in Fig.~\ref{fig:MAMI26} which would require a value of $B_{\Lambda}$(\lamb{7}{He})=5.84$\pm$0.07~MeV, almost 2$\sigma$ away from JLab's value 5.55$\pm$0.15~MeV~\cite{Gogami16} but only 1$\sigma$ away from the earlier JLab value 5.68$\pm$0.25~MeV~\cite{Nakamura13}.
+One such value, $p_{\pi^-}$=114.24$\pm$0.24~MeV/c for \lamb{7}{He}(1/2$^+_{\rm g.s.})\to\pi^-+{^7}$Li(1/2$^-,E_{\rm x}=0.478$~MeV), is quite close to the $p_{\pi^-}$=113.79$\pm$0.11~MeV/c sharp line in Fig.~\ref{fig:MAMI26} which would require a value of $B_{\Lambda} $(\lamb{7}{He})=5.84$\pm$0.07~MeV, almost 2$\sigma$ away from JLab's 5.55$\pm$0.15~MeV~\cite{Gogami16}.
 The $p_{\pi^-}$ values corresponding to $B_{\Lambda}$(\lamb{7}{He})=5.84$\pm$0.07~MeV are listed in the fourth column.
+We note that MAMI's measured pion spectra show no signal whatsoever for $p_{\pi^-}$ values in the interval 114 to 115 MeV/c~\cite{MAMI26_com} where according to Table~\ref{tab:p(pi)} the \lamb{7}{He}(1/2$^+_{\rm g.s.}$) pionic weak decay to $^7$Li(3/2$^-_{\rm g.s.}$) is expected with (following Ref.~\cite{Gal09}) a rate about twice stronger than to the (1/2$^-,E_{\rm x}=0.478$~MeV) level.
+Is that a serious problem?
+The next paragraph elaborates on it.

+Considering the \lamb{7}{He}$_{\rm g.s.}\to\pi^-+{^7{\rm Li}}(E_{\rm x}=478$ keV) weak decay we note that this 'final' $^7$Li$_{\rm exc.}$ nuclear level decays instantaneously, on the $10^{-10}$~sec weak-decay time scale, by emitting a $\gamma$ ray to $^7$Li$_{\rm g.s.}$.
+Hence, in reality, the initial \lamb{7}{He}$_{\rm g.s.}$ decays to {\it one} $\pi^-$+$^7$Li$_{\rm g.s.}$ final state with two different final momenta.
+Interference is likely and could lead to suppression of one of these weak-decay transitions.
+This may be studied experimentally by increasing gradually the 2~ns lifetime gate imposed in the MAMI experiment~\cite{MAMI26}.